matraina/CCDTesting/README.md

 Headers and reports of all images will be in the respective directories inside path/to/CCDTesting/directory (if selected in config.json)

 #####Configuration file#####
 - test should be stated in config file before running the corresponding analysis script.
-Current options: 'tuning', 'linearity'
+Current options: 'tweaking', 'linearity'
 Structure of the configuration file:

 {